peternied/discerning-merger/README.md

 ```

 # Changelog

+## v3
+- Allows specifying how the merge is performed, with default of 'squash' method

 ## v2
 - Checks that are 'neutral' are treated as 'success' for determining if a pull request can be merged.